TL;DR:

 Participate in the Privacy Sandbox Testing

-We recommend testing the Privacy Sandbox as soon as early alpha builds become public to get the edge over competitors.
+We recommend testing the Privacy Sandbox as soon as early alpha builds are made public to gain an edge over competitors.

 Comply with Regulations

 The Privacy Sandbox is a part of a larger trend toward a more private web.
-Once it’s rolled out, the eyes of all regulatory organizations will be glued towards how it works.
+Once it’s rolled out, the eyes of all regulatory organizations will be glued to it.
 So, follow the regulations.

 What’s Wrong with Privacy Sandbox?